bgd-labs/aave-proposals-v3/src/20231207_Multi_AaveGovernanceV3Activation/AaveGovernanceV3Activation.md

 Additionally, Aave Robot systems is activated, being requirement for the optimal functioning of Governance v3.

+This Proposal is a resubmission of [415](https://app.aave.com/governance/proposal/?proposalId=415) with initial voting / proposition configurations consistent with current Aave GovernanceV2.

 ## Motivation

-v3 is a the next iteration for the Aave governance smart contracts systems, controlling in a fully decentralized manner the whole Aave ecosystem.
+v3 is the next iteration for the Aave governance smart contracts systems, controlling in a fully decentralized manner the whole Aave ecosystem.

 Being a replacement on the currently running v2.5, a set of two proposals on v2.5 need to be passed to migrate one system to another: once both are passed and executed on the current governance smart contracts, these will stop working, and the new v3 ones will start operating.